 Doheny State Beach

 Doheny State Beach, protected in the state park system of California, is located in Dana Point.
-The beach is at the mouth of San Juan Creek, which flows from the Santa Ana Mountains southwest to the beach, where it forms a fresh-water lagoon.
+The beach is at the mouth of San Juan Creek, which flows from the Santa Ana Mountains southwest to the beach, forming a fresh-water lagoon.

 The beach covers an area of 62 acres (25 ha) and includes a day-use surfing beach at the northern end, as well as campgrounds in its southern area.
 It features tide pools and a visitor center with several aquariums.

 Captain Dave's Dolphin and Whale-Watching Safaris

 The Catalina Express ferries operate from several Southern California locations, including Dana Point harbor.
 They offer fast, regular trips to Avalon and Two Harbors on Catalina Island.